pallets/flask/docs/testing.rst

 Not sure where that is coming from, and it's not entirely correct, but also not that far from the truth.
 Untested applications make it hard to improve existing code and developers of untested applications tend to become pretty paranoid.
-If an application however has automated tests, you can safely change things and you will instantly know if your change broke something.
+If an application has automated tests, you can safely change things, and you will instantly know if your change broke something.

 Flask gives you a couple of ways to test applications.
 It mainly does